 How can you prevent acne due to dandruff?

 Eradicating dandruff from your scalp is the best way to prevent acne breakouts on your skin due to dandruff.
 Here are some simple ways to keep acne due to dandruff away from your skin.

 1. Ensure that your hair stays off your face: Keeping hair off your face will ensure that dandruff doesn't come in contact with your skin and clog pores, preventing pimples.
 For this, you can use hair bands or tie your hair in a ponytail or braid.

 2. Brush your hair at least twice a day: Brushing your hair at least two times a day will ensure that the dead cells on your scalp are removed and don't get a chance to clog pores.
 This option is highly beneficial in getting rid of acne caused by dandruff.

 3. Use medicated anti-dandruff shampoo: Topical medicated solutions like a medicated shampoo should be used as a treatment.
 Short contact period of shampoo with scalp is important for more benefit.
 Good conditioner should also be used after head wash with shampoo.
-If you wish to discuss about any specific problem, you can consult a dermatologist.

 Skin is the body's most extensive organ, but a few people know how to take care of their skin properly.
 Between media hype and amateur beauty tips, it is hard to differentiate between myths and reality.
 For example, should you splurge on an expensive moisturizer or not?
 Here's the truth behind three common beauty myths.